Explore Johnsondale Campgrounds & Camping Areas

 Road conditions vary significantly throughout the region, with many dispersed camping areas requiring high-clearance vehicles.
 "We stopped here after we found that all the sites along the Kern were full.
 It is just North of Johnsondale and just South of the National Forest.
 Easy driving access to Trail of a Thousand Giants, Moro Rock, and views of the Needles," notes one camper about the dispersed camping opportunities.
 Most developed campgrounds operate from late spring through fall, though Rivernook Campground remains open year-round.
 Elevation in the area ranges from approximately 3,500 to 7,000 feet, resulting in temperature variations that can bring cold nights even during summer months.
 Fire permits are required for any open flame, including propane stoves, and regulations become more restrictive during high fire hazard conditions.

 The proximity to water represents a significant draw for many campers in the Johnsondale area.
 Multiple sites offer creek or river access, providing ambient sounds and recreational opportunities.
 According to visitor reports, "This is a great place for camping, fishing, swimming."
 Wildlife sightings, including bears, are common throughout the region, requiring proper food storage precautions even at primitive sites.
-Campers note the exceptional stargazing opportunities due to minimal light pollution.
+Campers note the exceptional stargazing opportunities due to minimal light pollution in the Johnsondale camping areas.
 Several reviews mention concerns about overcrowding during summer weekends, particularly at sites near water features or popular trails such as Trail of 100 Giants.
 The more remote dispersed camping locations offer greater privacy but fewer amenities, with most lacking restrooms, trash service, or potable water sources.

-Best Camping Sites Near Johnsondale, California (184)
+Best Camping Sites Near Johnsondale, California (192)

 1. Limestone Campground